thedeadfish59/GFXlabOpenGL/README.md

 >>Paste glut32.dll to C:\Windows\System32\*here* and C:\Windows\SysWOW64\*here* [Note: If you dont have SysWOW64, just skip and paste only at system32]

 >>Paste glut.lib to C:\Program Files (x86)\CodeBlocks\MinGW\lib\*here*

+Note: Where is these three files?
+Check just above ;)

 Okay, now open up codeblocks, and Go to settings>Compiler, here, you will find Linker Settings, click on add, just type this on